A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 \section{Nonequilibrium relations}

-In this section, we first recover the nonequilibrium work relation and the fluctuation relation for the entropy production within our framework.
-We then derive a new nonequilibrium relation for the random heat associated with the stochastic work performed during the work protocol.
+In this section, we first recover the nonequilibrium work relation by means of the fluctuation relation for the entropy production.
+We then derive a new nonequilibrium relation for the random heat associated with the random work performed during the work protocol.